garmeeh/next-seo/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-10-orange.svg?style=flat-square)](#contributors)

-Next SEO is a plug in that makes managing your SEO easier in Next.js projects.
+Next SEO is a plugin that makes managing your SEO easier in Next.js projects.

 Version 2.x is compatible with `next@v8.1.1-canary.54+` and above Version 1.x is compatible with `next@6.0.0` and above

 **Both versions are still maintained.
 If upgrading from v1 to v2, please note that the `NextSeo` component has been changed from a default to a named export, so you need to update the import statements in your pages accordingly to avoid errors.
-Also values are now passed down as properties to the SEO components instead of only using a `config` object so refactor your code accordingly (this would fail silently and your metadata will not be there, so double check and inspect your pages html).**
+Also, values are now passed down as properties to the SEO components instead of only using a `config` object so refactor your code accordingly (this would fail silently and your metadata will not be there, so double check and inspect your pages' HTML).**

 Version One docs can be found [here](https://github.com/garmeeh/next-seo/tree/support/1.x)